gwacter-zz/sdn-workshop/exercises/03-simple-switch.md

 # Exercise 3

+# Ryu Framework

+Ryu is a component-based software defined networking framework for writing software defined controllers.
+Ryu is written in Python and supports OpenFlow 1.0 through to 1.5.

+In this exercise you will use work with the ryu implementation of a simple switch.

+We assume that ryu has already been installed and can be found in ``/usr/local/lib/python2.7/dist-packages``.

 # Starting the RYU Openflow controller

-##Ensure that no other controller is present
+## Ensure that no other controller is present

 ```
 root@mininet-vm:~# killall controller
 controller: no process found
 root@mininet-vm:~#
 ```

 Note that 'controller' is a simple OpenFlow reference controller implementation in linux.
 We want to ensure that this is not running before we start our own controller.